psmyth94/biosets/README.md

 - Inspect dataset scripts prior to execution.
 - Use pinned versions for any repository dependencies.

-If you manage a dataset and wish to update or remove it, please open a discussion or pull request on the Community tab of hugging face's datasets page.
+If you manage a dataset and wish to update or remove it, please open a discussion or pull request on the Community tab of 🤗's datasets page.

 ## BibTeX